Return to Exercise & Loading

 What About Impact?

-Running, jumping, and high-impact exercise are not off the table forever.
-They just need to come later, when your core and pelvic floor can manage the load.
+Running, jumping, and other impact activities are not off the table.
+They just belong later - when your core and pelvic floor can manage the load.

 No pain around your scar or pelvis

-Strong, stable movement through your hips and trunk
+You feel strong and stable through your hips and trunk

 Call your team or ease up if you notice: